connect2brain/mtms/docs/source/markdown/mtms-device-interfaces.md

 #### Pulses
-Pulses, also work similarly to the charging and discharging processes in the regard that pulses are given using own topic `/event/send/pulse` and once finished or disrupted by error return with `/event/pulse_feedback`.
+Pulses, also work similarly to the charging and discharging processes in the regard that pulses are requested in service `/mtms_device/request_events` and once finished or disrupted by error return with `/event/pulse_feedback`.

     uint8 channel